top of page

 L. A. Baddely

-Baddely created his own 3hp motorcycle and took part in the following races: 1905 London to Edinburgh Run; 1906 London to Edinburgh Run; 1907 Auto-Cycle Club 24-hours Run - London-Plymouth-London riding this own 3 h.p.
-Baddeley and won a Gold Medal; 1907 London to Edinburgh Run; 1908 London - Land's End - London Trial; 1908 London to Edinburgh Run; 1910 London to Edinburgh Run; 1914/05/29 London to Edinburgh Run
+Lionel Ashley Baddely created his own 3hp motorcycle and took part in the following races: 1905 London to Edinburgh Run; 1906 London to Edinburgh Run; 1907 Auto-Cycle Club 24-hours Run - London-Plymouth-London riding this own 3 h.p.
+Baddeley and won a Gold Medal; 1907 London to Edinburgh Run; 1908 London - Land's End - London Trial; 1908 London to Edinburgh Run; 1910 London to Edinburgh Run; 1914/05/29 London to Edinburgh Run.
+Baddely, took part in the 1914 London to Edinburgh riding one of his own 3.5 HP Baddeley bikes.

 Harold "Oily" Karslake